 The Chemistry Department offers two parallel introductory sequences, each of which are prerequisite to more advanced courses in chemistry.
 Students with credit-on-entrance for Chemistry 5 (see below), take Chemistry 11 (General Chemistry), a one-term course, offered in the fall and spring terms, that completes a college level curriculum in general chemistry.
-All other students will take an on-line chemistry placement test (see below) to determine the appropriate sequence for their background in chemistry, either Chemistry 5 and 6 (General Chemistry), which are offered in the fall (5), winter (5, 6) and spring (6) terms, or Chemistry 11.
+Students without credit-on-entrance for Chemistry 5 may take an on-line chemistry placement test (see below) to determine the appropriate sequence for their background in chemistry, either Chemistry 5 and 6 (General Chemistry), which are offered in the fall (5), winter (5, 6) and spring (6) terms, or Chemistry 11.
+If a student does not have credit-on-entrance for Chemistry 5 and does not complete the placement exam they should complete the Chemistry 5 and 6 sequence and cannot enroll in Chemistry 11.
 Mathematics 3 is a prerequisite for Chemistry 5 and, if necessary, is taken in the fall before Chemistry 5 in the winter.
 Mathematics 3 is also a prerequisite for Chemistry 11 and, if necessary, is taken in the fall or winter before Chemistry 11 in the spring.
 Upon completion of Chemistry 11, students are given pre-matriculation credit for Chemistry 5, if they do not already have this from credit-on-entrance.
+Students placed into Chemistry 11 cannot opt to take the Chemistry 5 and 6 sequence without permission from the Department.

 5-6.
-General Chemistry 11.
 General Chemistry

+11. General Chemistry

 For students who wish to major in Chemistry, Biophysical Chemistry or Biological Chemistry, it is important to begin taking chemistry courses early, and they are strongly encouraged to take Chemistry 5-6 or Chemistry 11 in their first year.
-None of the major programs precludes off-campus activities, such as Language Study Abroad.
+None of the major programs precludes offcampus activities, such as Language Study Abroad.
 Students who are interested in combining chemistry and engineering should plan their program in consultation with both the undergraduate advisor at Thayer and one of the members of the Undergraduate Advising Committee of the Chemistry Department at the start of the first year.
 Students contemplating a major in the physical sciences, but undecided between physics and chemistry, should note that Mathematics 3 and 8, Chemistry 5-6 or Chemistry 11, and Physics 13-14 will serve as good preparation for further study in either field.